Howard Carter: Tutankhamun's tomb

-In 1907, he began work for Lord Carnarvon, who employed him to supervise the excavation of nobles' tombs in Deir el-Bahri, near Thebes.
+In 1907, Carter began work for Lord Carnarvon, who employed him to supervise the excavation of nobles' tombs in Deir el-Bahari, near Thebes.
 Gaston Maspero, head of the Egyptian Antiquities Service, had recommended Carter to Carnarvon as he knew he would apply modern archaeological methods and systems of recording.
 Carter soon developed a good working relationship with his patron, with Lady Burghclere, Carnarvon's sister, observing that "for the next sixteen years the two men worked together with varying fortune, yet ever united not more by their common aim than by their mutual regard and affection".

 In 1914, Lord Carnarvon received the concession to dig in the Valley of the Kings.
 Carter led the work, undertaking a systematic search for any tombs missed by previous expeditions, in particular that of the Pharaoh Tutankhamun.
 However, excavations were soon interrupted by the First World War, Carter spending the war years working for the British Government as a diplomatic courier and translator.
 He enthusiastically resumed his excavation work towards the end of 1917.

 By 1922, Lord Carnarvon had become dissatisfied with the lack of results after several years of finding little.
 After considering withdrawing his funding, Carnarvon agreed, after a discussion with Carter, that he would fund one more season of work in the Valley of the Kings.

-Carter returned to the Valley of Kings, and investigated a line of huts that he had abandoned a few seasons earlier.
+Carter returned to the Valley of Kings and investigated a line of huts that he had abandoned a few seasons earlier.
 The crew cleared the huts and rock debris beneath.
-On 4 November 1922, their young water boy accidentally stumbled on a stone that turned out to be the top of a flight of steps cut into the bedrock.
+On 4 November 1922, a worker uncovered a step in the rock.
+According to Carter's published account, the workmen discovered the step while digging beneath the remains of the huts; other accounts attribute the discovery to a boy digging outside the assigned work area.
 Carter had the steps partially dug out until the top of a mud-plastered doorway was found.
 The doorway was stamped with indistinct cartouches (oval seals with hieroglyphic writing).
-Carter ordered the staircase to be refilled, and sent a telegram to Carnarvon, who arrived from England two-and-a-half weeks later on 23 November, accompanied by his daughter Lady Evelyn Herbert.
+Carter ordered the staircase to be refilled, and sent a telegram to Carnarvon, who arrived from England two and a half weeks later on 23 November, accompanied by his daughter Lady Evelyn Herbert.